-Handling Cooked Food
+Handling Other Cooked Food

-Whether you’re picking up a pre-ordered dinner or storing side-dishes while putting the finishing touches on your home-cooked feast, simply keeping food warm is not enough.
+Whether you’re picking up a pre-ordered dinner or refrigerating side dishes while putting the finishing touches on your home-cooked feast, simply keeping food warm is not enough.
 Harmful bacteria multiply fastest between 40° and 140°F, so keep cold foods cold and hot foods hot.

 Leave Room for Leftovers